AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

  Access-Control-Allow-Origin: https://xyz.example.com
 ```

-#### Dynamic CORS Response with Custom Actions
+#### Dynamic CORS response with custom actions

-The CORS headers can also be returned by a dedicated function, which must be configured to handle the `options` HTTP Method.
-It works in the same fashion as the other HTTP Methods like `GET`, or `POST`.
+CORS headers can also be returned by a dedicated function, which must be configured to handle the `options` HTTP Method.
+It works in the same way as other HTTP Methods like `GET` or `POST`.

-The code bellow demonstrates an action that returns a CORS response:
+This code snippet demonstrates an action that returns a CORS response:

 ```javascript
 // save it as cors-action.js